-Prognosis in this disease is difficult to assess consistently because there is great variability in the time before diagnosis and the rate of disease progression.
-In large retrospective series of pleural mesothelioma patients, important prognostic factors were found to be:[1,2]
+Prognosis in malignant mesothelioma is difficult to assess consistently because there is great variability in the time before diagnosis and the rate of disease progression.
+In large retrospective series of pleural mesothelioma patients, important prognostic factors were found to be:[1,2][Level of evidence: 3iiiA]

 After your lung cancer is diagnosed, the doctor will run tests to find out the size of the tumor and whether the cancer has spread to other parts of the body.
 This process is called staging.
 Knowing the stage of your disease is crucial because it will help you and your doctor choose the best course of treatment.

 Here’s a look at the options for each stage.
 Keep in mind that no one can say for sure how your cancer will respond.
 Every person is different, and so is every cancer.
 Your doctor will make...

 Two prognostic scoring systems have been developed for advanced unresectable mesothelioma and are used to stratify patients enrolling in clinical trials: the Cancer and Leukemia Group B (CALGB) index and the European Organization for the Research and Treatment of Cancer (EORTC) index.

 The CALGB index was developed retrospectively using the clinical characteristics of 337 patients treated on clinical trials of chemotherapy for advanced mesothelioma during a 10-year period.[Level of evidence: 3iiiA] These characteristics were used collectively to define six prognostic groups with median survivals ranging from 13.9 months (Eastern Cooperative Oncology Group [ECOG] performance status [PS] = 0, age <49 years; or PS = 0, age ≥49 years and hemoglobin ≥14.6g/dL) to 1.4 months (PS = 1 or 2 and white blood cell [WBC] count ≥15.6 × 109/L).